-This Environmental, Social and Governance (ESG) Report (the "ESG Report") was prepared in accordance with the Appendix C2 Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") issued by the Hong Kong Exchanges and Clearing Limited ("HKEX").
+This Environmental, Social and Governance (ESG) Report (the "ESG Report") was prepared in accordance with the Appendix C2 Environmental, Social and Governance Reporting Code (the "ESG Reporting Code") issued by the Hong Kong Exchanges and Clearing Limited ("HKEX").
 The Group strictly adheres to the principles of materiality, quantitative, balance and consistency to report on the measures and performances during the reporting period.
 More in-depth information regarding corporate governance is addressed in the section of corporate governance in the annual report according to Appendix C1 of the Listing Rules.
-In addition, the Group's senior management team was proactively involved throughout the process of the preparation of the report to ensure its standards.
+In addition, the Group's senior management team was proactively involved throughout the report's preparation to ensure its standards.